earvinpiamonte/pagasa-weather-parser/README.md

 console.log(result);
 ```

-Example with Express.js using buffer input:
+Example fetching and parsing from external source:

 ```javascript
 import express from 'express';